blockchain-lab/shared_vision_towards_programmable_economy/README.md

 ![image](https://github.com/blockchain-lab/shared_vision_towards_programmable_economy/blob/master/stack_simple.png)

-The Figure above shows our four layers.
+The Figure above shows the four layers which define our architecture.
 First we need to address the digital identity problem, shown as the bottom layer.
 A wealth of applications require strong authentication and long-lived secure identities.
 The Internet requires a common continuously evolving strong identity layer.
 This would make the Internet safer, better and more efficient.
 A single common identity layer also needs full decentralisation and self-governance.
+This blocks progress, for instance, a single standard for globally legally valid electronic signatures does not yet exist.

 However, we lack control over our identity, as formulated [within the proposed WebDHT documentation](https://opencreds.org/specs/source/webdht/).
 "The Web currently does not have a mechanism where people and organizations can claim identifiers that they have sole ownership over.
 Identifiers, such as those rooted in domain names like emails addresses and website addresses, are effectively rented by people and organizations rather than owned.
 Therefore, their use as long-term identifiers is dependent upon parameters outside of their control.
 One danger is that if the rent is not paid, all data associated with the identifier can be made temporarily or permanently inaccessible.
 This document specifies a mechanism where people and organizations can cryptographically claim ownership over identifiers such that they control them and the documents that they refer to."

 Self-sovereign identities require that users are the rulers of their own identity.
 This idea was presented in 2012 by Moxie Marlinspike [[REF](http://www.moxytongue.com/2012/02/what-is-sovereign-source-authority.html)].
 With this concept people and businesses can store their own identity data on their own devices, and present it efficiently to anyone who wants to validate it.
 The decentralized storage within concept removes the need for any central database of identity data.
+This might be important with the upcoming EU General Data Protection Regulation.

 This approach to identity is a complete overhaul to the approach used today by governments using central controlled identity administration frameworks.
 Users become autonomous by using self-sovereign identities and are free to store their digital passport inside their own smartphone device.
 Instead of your government assigning you citizen number "0013" or your telecommunication provider renting you cell phone number "0-013" you can claim ownership of cryptographic key "8A4D48B" as you worldwide identity.
 Together with cryptographic techniques it becomes possible to identify and authenticate people, members of organisations and objects without even requiring Internet access.
 A large list of worldwide claimed identities by citizens could replace all central identity administration frameworks.

 Being the ruler of your own identity is closely related to the core concept of Bitcoin.
 Bitcoin creates money without banks, but also provides users with an exceptional level of control.
-The novelty of Bitcoin is: a system where nobody can stop me spending my own money? [ref](http://www.r3cev.com/blog/2016/4/4/introducing-r3-corda-a-distributed-ledger-designed-for-financial-services)
+The novelty of Bitcoin is: a system where nobody can stop me spending my own money.
+[REF](http://www.r3cev.com/blog/2016/4/4/introducing-r3-corda-a-distributed-ledger-designed-for-financial-services)
 Identity autonomy provides a new level of citizen empowerment and enables [financial sovereignty](http://www.persee.fr/doc/ecofi_1767-4603_2009_hos_9_1_5491).

-Second layer is our TrustChain fabric, a blockchain with mathematically proven linear scalability.
-[REF KELONG].
+Second layer is our TrustChain fabric, a blockchain design with loose coupling and linear scalability.
+Our work differs radically from the current generation of cybercurrency, which does not scale beyond several transactions per second.
+We specifically avoid the concept of coins.
+TrustChain exclusively focusses on the emergence of trust through repeated interactions.
+Instead of using complex mathematical puzzles, our basic building blocks are the interactions between untrusted entities.
+Each actor within our ecosystem operates a their own unique database which contains measures against tampering and make prior agreed transactions irrefutable.
+Within TrustChain each actor is completely autonomous, owns their own chain, and publishes new electronic business transactions in a tamper-proof append-only manner.
+TrustChain introduces a new governance model: self-governance.
+It is an ecosystem where ordinary users self-organise into a large-scale Internet-based collective which can be freely joined by anyone, with the special strong property that all authority is temporary.
+We define a self-governance system as: a distributed system in which autonomous individuals can collectively exercise all of the necessary functions of power without intervention from any authority which they cannot themselves alter.
+Self-governance implies a mechanism for peaceful transfer of power.
+Users ether directly vote on appoint those responsible for the daily administration of the community through some voting process.
+Distributed systems with self-governance have no external overseers and no central controlling servers.

 Third we provide a roadmap to transform our usage of money.
 By reengineering and building upon existing antiquated payment systems we provide a realistic, legally compliant, and efficient overlay.
 Re-use the existing infrastructure and transform it into loosely coupled autonomous entities.
 We provide a proof-of-principle for making international money transfers with sub-second speed, near-zero commissions, instant clearance, and real-time settlement.
 No progress is possible without a transformation of our expensive transaction network build in 1970s (swift) using a programming language from the 1950s (cobol).